boxwise/boxtribute/docs/adr/adr_authorization-specification.md

 ## Context

 The `boxtribute` application is used by various organisations to manage distribution of aid goods.
-Some data stored contains personal, confidential information and must not be exposed to unintended parties.
+Some data stored contains personal, confidential information of individuals in vulnerable situations.
+These individuals have a right to privacy, hence their data must not be exposed to unintended parties.
 Implementation of authorization measures is required to define and enforce data excess depending on the current application user.

 The current document serves as a summary of decisions about user authorization in the boxtribute application.

 ## Decision drives

-1. Security: exposure of confidential data must be prohibited
+1. Security: exposure of confidential data must be prohibited for legal and ethical reasons
 1. Clarity: make the governing structures easy to understand for stakeholders (users, product management, developers)
 1. Single source of trust: data for controlling authorization must not be distributed
 1. Simplicity during development: enforcing authorization should be straightforward for developers while guaranteeing security